tperol/ConvNetQuake/README.md

 ## Installation

+* Download repository
 * Install dependencies: `pip install -r requirements.txt`
 * Add directory to python path: `./setpath.sh`
 * Run tests: `./runtests.sh` (THIS NEED TO BE EXTENDED)
+* Download the [data](https://www.dropbox.com/sh/3p9rmi1bcpvnk5k/AAAV8n9VG_e0QXOpoofsSH0Ma?dl=0) (roughly 70 Gb) and create a symlink to the `data` directory
+`ln -s data Downloads/data`
+* Download the [pre-trained models](https://www.dropbox.com/sh/t9dj8mmfx1fmxfa/AABSJQke8Ao6wfRnKMvQXipta?dl=0) and create a symlink to the `models` directory
+`ln -s models Downloads/models`

 ## Data

 ConvNetQuake is trained on data from Oklahoma (USA).
-The continuous waveform data are publicly available at https://www.iris.edu/hq/ The earthquake catalog from the [state survey](http://www.ou.edu/ogs.html) can be downloaded [here](http://people.seas.harvard.edu/~tperol/data/catalogs/OK_2014-2015-2016.csv).
+The continuous waveform data and earthquake catalog are publicly available at https://www.iris.edu/hq/ and http://www.ou.edu/ogs.html
-The earthquake catalog compiled by Benz et al. 2015 is available at [here](http://people.seas.harvard.edu/~tperol/data/catalogs/Benz_catalog.csv).

-The trained models and the data used in the paper are hosted [here](https://www.dropbox.com/sh/8kx6zo7z1tzze6h/AACIerv_QArpMaOir9Q8vpsBa?dl=0).

-We will provide the link to download the generated windows of events and windows of seismic noise soon.
+The data directory contains:
+* `streams`: 2.5 years of monthly streams from GSOK029 and GSOK027 in .mseed format
+* `catalogs`: earthquake catalogs from the Oklahoma Geological Survey (OGS, years 2014 to 2016) and from Benz et al. 2015 (Feb. to Sept.
+2014)
+* `6_clusters`: contains the windows used for training and testing of ConvNetQuake with 6 geographic areas
-* Download the windows used for training and testing at **insert url**
+* `50_clusters`: contains the windows used for training and testing of ConvNetQuake with 50 geographic areas
-* Download the trained models at **insert url**
+    ----- Optional -----
+* `known_template`: template T_1 used to generate synthetic data (see paper)
+* `unknown_template`: template T_2 used to generate synthetic data (see paper)
+* `synth`: directory of synthetic data for testing (see paper)

+## Pre-trained models

+The models directory contains:
+* `convnetquake`: convnetquake pre-trained model for 6 geographic areas
+* `50_clusters`: convnetquake pre-trained model for 50 geographic areas
+* `synth`: convnetquake pre-trained model on synthetic data

 ## 1 - What will you find in this repository ?

 ConvNetQuake is a Convolutional Neural Network that detect and locate events from a single waveform.
-The dataset consists of continuous waveform data from two stations in Oklahoma: GS.OK029 and GS.OK027.
-The catalogs are from the OGS and Benz et al., 2015.

 This repository contains all the codes used to write our paper.
 For each step, we provide the commands to run.

 ## 2 - Train ConvNetQuake on a dataset

 There are multiple steps in training ConvNetQuake on a dataset of waveforms.

-- Use a catalog of localized events and partition them into clusters.
+- Use a catalog of located events and partition them into clusters.
 This create a new catalog of events with their labels (cluster index).
 The script is in `bin/preprocess`.
 - Load month long continuous waveform data.
 Preprocess them (mean removal, normalization).
 Use the catalog of labeled events to create windows of events from the continuous waveform data.
 Use an extended catalog to create windows of noise from continuous waveform data.
-In Perol et al., 2017 we use a catalog of events found using a subspace detection method (Benz et al., 2015).
-This step is essential to train ConvNetQuake to recognize noise.
 The codes are in `bin/preprocess`.
 - Train ConvNetQuake on the windows created, visualize of the training and evaluate on a test set.
 The codes are in `bin/`.

+section 2.1, 2.2 and 2.3 are only required to reproduced the windows.
+Skip to 2.4 for training and testing of the network.

-### 2.1 - Partition events into clusters
+### 2.1 - Partition earthquakes into clusters

-Load the catalog from the state survey of localized events for the year 2014, 2015 and 2016.
-Filter to keep the events in the region of interest and keep events after 15 February 2014 (the activation date of the two stations used in this study).
+Load the OGS catalog.
+Filter to keep the events in the region of interest and after 15 February 2014.
 The script partition the events into clusters using the latitude and longitude.
-In Perol et al., 2017 we use K-means for clustering.
-Other methods are also implemented.
-To do the clustering run:
+To partition the events into 6 clusters using K-Means run:

 ```shell
 ./bin/preprocess/cluster_events --src data/catalogs/OK_2014-2015-2016.csv\
 --dst data/6_clusters --n_components 6 --model KMeans
 ```

-This clusters the events into 6 clusters using the K-means algorithm.
-We output the catalog of labeled events `catalog_with_cluster_ids.csv` in `data/6_clusters`/ .
+This outputs a catalog of labeled events `catalog_with_cluster_ids.csv` in `data/6_clusters/`.
-We also create  `clusters_metadata.json` that provide information about the number of events per clusters.
+We also create  `clusters_metadata.json` that provides information about the number of events per clusters.
-The code also plot the events in a map.
+The code also plots the events on a map.
 The colored events are the training events, the black events are the events in the test set (July 2014).

-The cluster labels range from 0 to N-1 with N the number of clusters.
+The cluster labels range from 0 to M-1 with M the number of clusters.

 ### 2.2 Create labeled windows of events

-Load a directory of month long stream in .mseed and the catalog of labeled events.
+Load a directory of month long streams and the catalog of labeled events.
 The script preprocess the month long streams (remove the mean, normalization).
-Using the origin time of the event from the catalog and a mean velocity of 5 km/s between the station and the event location, we create a 10 seconds long window of the events.
+Using the origin time of the event from the catalog and a mean velocity of 5 km/s between the station and the event location, we create 10 second long event windows.

 ```shell
 ./bin/preprocess/create_dataset_events.py --stream_dir data/streams\